CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 (The screenshot above does not include the full dashboard)

-The "Search Users and Devices" dashboard has been added to the Cyences app in version 1.4.0.
+The "Search Users and Devices" dashboard has been added to the Cyences app in version 1.4.0, initially named "Asset Intelligence", later renamed to "Search Users and Devices" in version 4.3.0.